lothsun/DayZ-Stringtable-Translator/README.md

 - Windows with PowerShell 5.0+
 - Internet connection (for live translations via Google Translate)
-- standard DayZ stringtable file.
+- Standard DayZ stringtable file.
 Example is included in this repo with correct headers that you can use to create your own stringtable.

 ## 🚀 How to Use